afbarnard/esal/README.md

 Concepts
 --------

-An event describes something that happens.
-It has a symbol indicating the type of event, a time stamp indicating the start of the event, a duration, a value, and a sequence identifier.
+An event describes something that happens, either at a point in time or over an interval of time.
+It has a symbol indicating the type of event, a time indicating the start of the event, a time indicating the end of the event (if an interval event), a value, and a sequence identifier.
 The sequence identifier indicates what sequence of events (or timeline) the event belongs to.
 An event type normally corresponds to a particular variable or measurement of interest, such as rain.
 (When did it start raining?
 How long did it rain?
 How much rain fell?)

 An event sequence is an ordered collection of events that all have the same sequence identifier.
 An event sequence normally describes the